A velcro/slipper hybrid with a wide toe box and a budget-friendly price tag.

 La Sportiva Skwama

-After our team reviewed the La Sportiva Skwama a few months ago, it’s been a challenge to pray them off our testers grubby feet.
+After we reviewed the La Sportiva Skwama last year, it’s been quite the challenge to pray them off our tester’s grubby feet.

-We love the versatility and sensitivity that the Skwama brings to the table.
-This super-soft shoe is designed with overhung bouldering and climbing in mind but really its one of the best all-round performance shoes available right now.
-Indoors or outdoors, smearing, edging or bat hanging from your tippy-toes, these shoes can do it all.
+I really like the versatility and sensitivity that the Skwama brings to the table.
+Its soft construction is designed with overhung bouldering and climbing in mind, but really, it’s one of the best all-round performance shoes you can get your hands on right now.
+Indoors or outdoors, smearing, edging or bat hanging from your tippy-toes, the Skwama can do it all.

 BEST FOR BOULDERING